Text-to-9-1-1 is intended for three emergency scenarios:

-ANChoR is the volunteer program of the Arlington County Office of Emergency Management.
-Its mission is to support OEM in educating and assisting Arlington for emergencies.
+- ANChoR is the volunteer program that supports the County’s emergency management team in educating and assisting Arlington for emergencies.

 See Something, Say Something